AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-event-forwarding.md

 1. Select **[!UICONTROL New Property]**.
     ![Event Forwarding properties](assets/event-forwarding-new.png)

 1. Name the property.
-In this case `Server-Side - Web SDK Course`
+In this case, `Server-Side - Web SDK Course`

 1. Select **[!UICONTROL Save]**.
     ![event-forwarding property save](assets/event-forwarding-save.png)

 ## Configure the datastream

-For event forwarding to use the data you send to the Edge network, you must link the newly created event-forwarding property to the same datastream used to send data to Adobe solutions.
+For event forwarding to use the data you send to the Platform Edge Network, you must link the newly created event-forwarding property to the same datastream used to send data to Adobe solutions.

 To configure Target in the datastream: